 What are vestibular migraine triggers?
 Basically they’re occurrences that either heighten existing symptoms, like going from background dizziness to vertigo, or start symptoms when you were previously feeling good.

-My Journey with VM
+My Journey with Vestibular Migraine Triggers

 When my symptoms were 24/7, just 4 years ago, it seemed like everything was a vestibular migraine trigger for me.
 This time of year truly reminds me of how bad I was just a few years ago.
 I believe it was this month that I was rushed to the ER with a vertigo attack, convinced I had a brain tumor, only to be sent home with meclizine and a “good luck”.

 As I finally received a diagnosis of vestibular migraine (and actually accepted it), I began my path to healing.
 Throughout this journey I’ve learned so many things, and my treatment plan has also changed over the years.
 I started off with medications that I’ve since weaned off of.
 I’ve re-introduced foods I once eliminated on a migraine diet.
 And my vestibular therapy went from specific exercises in a clinic, to taking HIIT classes and ballet on my own time.

 My improvements certainly didn’t happen overnight, and neither did discovering exactly what my triggers were.
 In fact, some of them took me years to truly figure out and that was only after my brain had a chance to calm down with the combination of medications, diet, and supplements I was doing.